-“Pai is amazing and so peaceful”, “I am in love with its beauty”, “It is so different than any other town in Thailand”, “You should definitely visit it man” – I still remember how different people portrayed Pai and inspired me to spare a few days out and visit this “secluded little town”, after Chiang Mai, in Northern Thailand.
+“Pai is amazing and so peaceful”, “I am in love with its beauty”, “It is so different than any other town in Thailand”, “You should definitely visit it man” – I still remember how different people portrayed Pai and inspired me to spare a few days and visit this “secluded little town”, after Chiang Mai, in Northern Thailand.

-You go a few dozen kilometres out of the town – in any direction – and you come across a beautiful countryside.
+And again, if you go a few dozen kilometres out of the town – in any direction – and you come across beautiful countryside.
 A host of natural, lazy activities, impatiently waiting to keep you entertained.

 Read: Pai Travel Guide

 I think Pai can be so much more than a haven for western hippies, if only we travel a little more responsibly and try to protect its individuality and solitude.
 After all, travelling makes us realize what amazing and distinct world we live in, and our every action makes it become more or less so.

 Have you been to Pai, in Thailand?
 How did you find it?